HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_small_cfg.md

 - For 5000 and 3000 concurrent users, results of average and 90th pct response time of APIs exceed 5 seconds.

--  We suggest for single node (c5.9x arge) in rendering scenarios of DAM, WCM and pages&portlets the comfortable load is 2500 concurrent users with good average and 90th pct response times.
-The top five response time of rendering APIs are all in range of ~4 to 5 secs.
+-  It is suggested that for a single node (c5.9xlarge) rendering scenarios for DAM, WCM, and pages&portlets, the comfortable load is 2500 concurrent users with good average and 90th percentile (pct) response times.
+The top five response times of rendering APIs are all in the range of 4 to 5 seconds.